ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 .. _ray-placement-group-doc-ref:

 Placement groups allow users to atomically reserve groups of resources across multiple nodes (i.e., gang scheduling).
-They can be then used to schedule Ray tasks and actors packed as close as possible for locality (PACK), or spread apart (SPREAD).
+They can then be used to schedule Ray tasks and actors packed together for locality (PACK), or spread apart (SPREAD).
 Placement groups are generally used for gang-scheduling actors, but also support tasks.

 Here are some real-world use cases: